 While there isn’t a great deal of published research on the topic for each industry, research and our own interventions across 20+ different organizations have shown that training helps sales professionals become more skilled and helps reach their quotas faster.

 In addition, we’ve all met salespeople who were clearly well-trained and those who weren’t.
-Which are you more likely to buy from?
+Which are you more likely to hire or even buy from?

 I don’t need to be involved